 Whether you have to pay sales tax on Internet purchases is a common question in a world where consumers buy everything from clothes to food to cars online.
-Some people view the Internet as the prime place to start selling items that are free from from sales tax.
+Some people view the Internet as the prime place to start selling items that are free from sales tax.
 Indeed, many online retailers often lure customers in by advertising that any purchases made will be free from sales tax.
-However, there are often cases when sales over the Internet are indeed subject to state sales taxes.
+However, there are often cases where Internet sales are indeed subject to state sales taxes.

 Generally speaking, if an online retailer maintains a physical presence in a state that charges a sales tax on most purchases, then that online retailer must charge sales tax on any items that are sold to customers within the home state.
 However, if the online retailer is selling an item to a customer outside of its home state, then it is not required to collect sales tax from that customer.

 For example, suppose that Pete, who lives and works in California, likes to buy all of his cooking oils and spices for his restaurant over the Internet.
 He normally orders from a company that is headquartered and has its warehouse in Nevada.
 Because Pete orders his supplies for his restaurant from a vendor that is outside of California, the company does not have to charge Pete a sales tax.